 The researchers looked only at costs over the 30 days following a crash.
 The study did not take into account long-term treatment, including physical therapy or other rehabilitation.
 So the costs could be much higher.

 The study also looked solely at crashes around Ontario.
-Medical expenses for crashes in the United States may be even higher.
+Medical expenses for motor vehicle crashes in the United States may be even higher.

 Helmets, or riding without them, are a passionate issue for motorcyclists.
 Riders’ organizations have campaigned for years to have states relax helmet requirements.